gianlucagrassog/k8s-istio-optimized-autoscaling/README.md

  - `promql_constants.py` : All the constants used to perform promQL queries are defined within it, they are the metrics that are extracted from Prometheus
  - `operations.py`:  File containing all the operations that make it possible to load, modify  and apply Load Generator files; and also exec commands .

-Inside the *src* folder there is the code of the load generator images used for load testing of the application
+Inside the *loadgenerator_src* folder there is the code of the load generator images used for load testing of the application

 ## Grafana Dashboard